muhammedshaheer/design-patterns/README.md

 # Head First - Design Patterns

-* Identify the aspects and seperate them from what remains the same
+* Identify the aspects and seperate what varies from what remains the same
 * Program to an implementation